052223-java-angular/Bethelhem_P1/README.md

 - Registration of events:Provide a registration form for users to enter their details and the number of attendees
 - Validate registration information and event availability.
 - Provide a user dashboard where users can view their booked events and upcoming events.
+- Show upcoming events for each park, including event names and dates.
 - Allow users to cancel or modify their event registrations.
 - Implement a secure payment